Dr Dominic O'Key

 Teaching and responsibilities:

-I hold an Associate Fellowship from the Higher Education Academy (AFHEA), and have developed my teaching practice as a seminar tutor on various world and postcolonial literature modules.
+I hold an Associate Fellowship from the Higher Education Academy (AFHEA), and have developed my teaching practice on various world and postcolonial literature modules.
 I have taught on Writing Critically (level 1), Poetry: Reading and Interpretation (level 1), Contemporary World Literature (level 3), and Postcolonial Literature (level 3).

 - 2017–18: postgraduate rep for the School of Languages, Cultures and Societies, together with co-reps Bashar Almaani, Nathan Brand and Souhaila Messaoudi.